Prescription Stimulant Addiction

 - High blood pressure, which can cause stroke, heart attack, or death

-- Respiratory problems (if smoking the drug)
+- Respiratory problems (if smoking prescription stimulants)

 - Weight loss